bensutherland/amplitools/20_docs/README_denovo_SNPs.md

 ### General Comments ###
 To identify novel variants, the following approach will be taken:
-(1) align amplicon panel fastq.gz results against the amplicon-only reference;
+(1) align amplicon panel fastq.gz results against the reference genome;
 (2) call variants from the above, produce a VCF file with all samples;
 (3) filter VCF file.